cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n/index.md

 ::: tip

 palera1n only supports iOS 15.0 - 15.3.1.
-Additionally, it only currently supports the following devices:
+Additionally, it does not currently support the iPad Pro 10.5" and only supports other A8(X)-A11 devices
-  - A9-A11 iPhones/iPods
-  - A8(X) iPads
-  - iPad 5th Generation
-  - iPad 6th Generation
-  - iPad 7th Generation

 :::